Internet cut in Sudan's capital ahead of pro-democracy protests | Law-Order

 - Sudan

-Internet services were cut in Sudan's capital Khartoum on Thursday ahead of pro-democracy protests, a Reuters reporter said, the first time for months that web access had been blocked in the lead up to rallies.
+Security forces were heavily deployed and internet services cut in Sudan's capital Khartoum on Thursday ahead of pro-democracy protests, Reuters reporters said, the first time for months that web access had been blocked in the lead-up to rallies.

+A witness and activists said security forces had fired large amounts of tear gas at protest points in Khartoum as some demonstrators began to gather.
+Protesters barricaded some of the city's main thoroughfares with stones and burning tyres, witnesses said.
+The main rallies were expected to start in the late morning.

 The protests mark the third anniversary of huge demonstrations during the 2019 uprising that overthrew long-time autocratic ruler Omar al-Bashir and led to a power-sharing arrangement between civilian groups and the military.
 Last October, military leaders toppled the transitional government in a coup, triggering mass rallies that have called on the military to quit politics and continued for more than eight months.